Table of Contents

 Parent/Guardian Notification

-In a case deemed appropriate, the College has the discretion and reserves the right to contact parents/guardians regarding an incident.
+The College has the discretion and reserves the right to contact parents/guardians regarding an incident when permitted by applicable law, including FERPA.

 Transcript Notation